Ugochukwuodinaka/Istanbul-Customer-Shopping-Analysis/README.md

 <br />

 **Raw Data Screenshot**
-- Below a screenshot of a part of the raw data in .csv file format.
+- Below is a screenshot of a part of the raw data in .csv file format.
 You can preview the dataset [here](customer_shopping_data.csv).

 Raw Data Screenshot                                                               |
 :---------------------------------------------------------------------------------:|